DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/music_commands.md

+---
+uid: lavalink_music_commands
+title: Lavalink Music Commands
+---

 # Adding Music Commands

 This article assumes that you know how to use CommandsNext.
-If you do not, you should learn [here](https://dsharpplus.github.io/articles/commands/intro.html) before continuing with this guide.
+If you do not, you should learn [here](xref:commands_intro) before continuing with this guide.

 ## Prerequisites